Programs of Study

 Constituting a Thesis CommitteeThe thesis committee is chaired by the thesis advisor and normally is comprised of three or four faculty members, at least two of whom must have faculty appointments in the Department of Genetics.
 Additional members may be added at later times if deemed appropriate.
 The thesis committee is assembled by the student in consultation with the thesis advisor and approved by the DGS.
 Faculty who supervised first year research rotations and who served on qualifying examination committees are often appropriate as thesis committee members.
 Faculty members with expertise in the area of the dissertation research are particularly helpful and should be sought out as thesis committee members.
 A student should be cautious about suggesting committee members who are frequently unavailable, because their presence on the committee may make it difficult to schedule meetings in a timely fashion.
 Names, addresses and telephone numbers of committee members should be given to the Genetics Registrar, following approval by the DGS.

-Thesis Committee MeetingsThe thesis committee must meet for the first time no later than December 15th of the fall term of the third year.
+Thesis Committee MeetingsThe thesis committee must meet for the first time no later than August 31st of the spring term of the second year.
 The student should canvas the committee members and the advisor for acceptable dates and times and schedule a meeting.
-Subsequent meetings must be held once a year or more frequently if desired by the student, the advisor, the committee, or the DGS.
+Subsequent meetings must be held twice a year from the fourth year on.
 Meetings should be convened more often if the research has run into difficulty or if a change of research direction is contemplated.
 If a student experiences difficulty in scheduling thesis committee meetings, he or she should inform the DGS immediately rather than delay scheduling the meeting.

 Prior to the first meeting of the thesis committee, the student must prepare a 10-page thesis research proposal in consultation with the advisor and distribute it to committee members (see Appendix 3 for guidelines).
 This will normally be a revised version of the proposal prepared for the qualifying examination.
 Prior to subsequent committee meetings, each student should prepare a 2-3 page outline of progress made and of proposed research.
 This outline should be distributed to the committee members one week before the meeting and should be discussed with the committee during the meeting.
 After each committee meeting, the advisor must submit to the DGS a summary of progress and the discussion of the committee.
 In some cases a more detailed report may be required by the DGS.
 This report is also distributed by the DGS to the other members of the committee and the student.
 In addition to formal committee meetings, each student should keep in close contact with the individual members of the committee so as to make the best use of their expertise.
 Note: a student will not be permitted to register for subsequent terms unless an annual committee meeting is held and the report is submitted to the DGS.